- Medical Careers

 - Bachelor’s or Master’s degree: 15 points

-- Inside Australia:
+Inside Australia:

-- Master’s or a Doctorate: 10 points
+- Master’s or Doctorate: 10 points

 - Professional year in skilled program: 5 points

-- Note: Medical degrees from an accredited institution and passing Australian Medical Council (AMC) exams are crucial for point recognition.
+Note: Medical degrees from accredited institutions and passing the Australian Medical Council (AMC) exams are essential for points recognition.
+State or Territory nomination adds between 5 and 15 points depending on the visa subclass.

 - Community language skills: 5 points